Traa Daniels

-Mark "Traa" Daniels (born December 30, 1970) is the bass guitarist of the San Diego rock band P.O.D.
+Mark "Traa" Daniels (born December 30, 1970) is an American musician who is the bass guitarist of the San Diego rock band P.O.D.
 He has been a member since 1993 and has performed on all of the band's official records.
 The band has released thirteen albums – Snuff the Punk, Brown, Payable on Death Live, The Fundamental Elements of Southtown, Satellite, Payable on Death, Testify, Greatest Hits: The Atlantic Years, When Angels & Serpents Dance, Murdered Love, SoCal Sessions, The Awakening, and Circles.
 Traa is married and has two children, and as a bassist, has a jazz and funk background.

 In 2005, Daniels signed an endorsement deal with Warrior, to produce a signature bass guitar designed to his specifications.
 Traa is also the president of a production company known as Ryot Entertainment.
 The company has teamed up with SteelRoots.
 He is the manager of the alternative band The Wrecking.
 He originally comes from Cleveland, Ohio.